nickuhlenhuth/AreYouTheOne/README.md

 # AreYouTheOne

+IMPORTANT: Please use the latest version of this code.
+The was an issue inserted about two weeks ago, which has now been fixed!

  Are You The One?
 Code

  NEW FEATURE: Blackout odds and Beam probabilities.
 Before the number of lights are revealed, put the current week's guesses into the currentWeek variable and run the code.
 It will print out the blackout odds and the liklihood of each beam count.